JatinKhare/DSP-2020-JK/WEEK- 02/README.md

 * First order difference filter
 * Three point central difference filter <br/>

-[ * ] Analyze the performance of the filters using two pre-recorded ECG signals by live recording the ppg signal using a ppg Sensor <br/>
+[ * ] Analyze the performance of the filters by live recording the ppg signal using a ppg Sensor <br/>
 [ * ] Analyze the performance of the filters using two pre-recorded ECG signals.
 <br/>